 Following the Russian Revolution (1917), the Russian Soviet Federative Socialist Republic became the largest and leading constituent of the Union of Soviet Socialist Republics, the world’s first constitutionally socialist state.
 After World War II, the Soviet Union emerged as a recognised superpower.
 Following the dissolution of the Soviet Union in 1991, fifteen independent republics emerged from the USSR: Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
 Russia reconstituted itself as the Russian Federation and this very varied history of this massive country has led to it having over 185 ethnic groups as stated above.

 I certainly do not wish to deal with all 185 ethnicities in one go (I also do not have dolls from them), so I will concentrate what is considered to be Russian clothing.
 Russia is a big country with diverse climate zones: from subtropical to arctic.
-Different styles of clothing have emerged in every region.
+In addition, Russia has been divided into administrative districts (oblasts) since the early Empire.
+As a result, different styles of clothing have emerged in every region.
+The costume that is designated as “Russian” comes especially from Archangelsk, Orlov, Ryazan, Tambov, Tver, Vologda, Voronezh and Yaroslavl.
 Nowadays, Russian traditional costumes are worn on special holidays, carnivals and even as casual wear.

 As with other cultures, traditional Russian clothing was designed not only to protect the wearer from the weather but also to decorate.
 The traditional clothing could tell a lot about a person: where he/she came from, how rich or how old he/she was, and especially for women, their marital status.